oresttokovenko/Guide-ARM64-Mac-Native-Deep-Learning-Set-Up/README.md

 ## Part 3: PyTorch

-1. Create a conda environment with python 3.8 'conda create -n m1_pytorch python=3.8'
+1. Create a conda environment with python 3.8 `conda create -n m1_pytorch python=3.8`
 2. run `conda install pytorch -c isuruf/label/pytorch -c conda-forge`
 3. run `conda install typing-extensions`
 4. open Jupyter notebook or lab and run `import torch` and check if successful.
 If you have issues refer to https://github.com/pytorch/pytorch/issues/48145 for extra help

 ## What doesn't yet work as of 01/23/2020 with MiniForge for ARM64 macOS